-Line 1.
-Enter the filer's complete name.
+- Line 1.
+Enter the filer's complete name. - Line 2.

-Line 2.
 Enter the filer's nine-digit employer identification number (EIN).
 If you don't have an EIN, you may apply for one online.
 Go to IRS.gov and enter "EIN" in the search box.
-You may also apply by faxing or mailing Form SS-4, Application for Employer Identification Number, to the IRS.
-See the instructions for Form SS-4 for more information.
-See Pub.
-1635, Employer Identification Number, for further information.

-Lines 3 and 4.
-Enter the name and telephone number, including area code, of the person to contact who is responsible for answering any questions from the IRS regarding the filing of or information reported on Forms 1094-B or 1095-B.
+You also may apply by faxing or mailing Form SS-4, Application for Employer Identification Number, to the IRS.
+See the instructions for Form SS-4 and Pub.
+1635 for more information. - Lines 3 and 4.
+Enter the name and telephone number, including area code, of the person to contact who is responsible for answering any questions from the IRS regarding the filing of or information reported on Form 1094-B or 1095-B. - Lines 5-8.

-Lines 5-8.
 Enter the filer's complete address where all correspondence will be sent.
-If mail is delivered to a P.O. box and not a street address, enter the box number instead of the street address.
+If mail is delivered to a P.O. box and not a street address, enter the box number instead of the street address. - Line 9.

-Line 9.
 Enter the total number of Forms 1095-B that are transmitted with Form 1094-B.